 - If the Central Bank reverse quantitative easing too early – if they reverse quantitative easing when the economy is still in a liquidity trap / stagnant growth, then it could cause the economy to stagnate further.
 If quantitative easing is reversed when the economy is still weak, we could see deflationary pressures.

 Therefore, the timing of quantitative easing becomes important.
 The hope is that the process of quantitative easing can be gradually reversed during a sustained economic recovery.
-Obviously, the Bank will not want to suddenly flood the market with £350billion of government gilts.
-But, if it can sell £20bn every couple of months, the policy may be reversed without causing too much impact on the macro economy.
+Obviously, the Bank will not want 10-year.
+But, if it can sell £20bn every couple of months, the policy may be reversed without causing too much impact on the macroeconomy.
 If the economy is growing strongly, then the reduction in money supply and higher interest rates from Q.E, will be absorbed.